Wheelchair Accessibility in Pakistan Cities Versus Villages: Key Challenges

 • Buildings lack even basic accessibility features such as ramps or accessible restrooms.

-• Limited access to healthcare and rehabilitation services further marginalizes wheelchair users.
+• Limited access to preventive and rehabilitation services further marginalizes wheelchair users.

 • Social stigma and discrimination are often more pronounced in rural areas, leading to isolation and exclusion.